apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Specifies how long Traffic Server keeps connections to origin servers open if the transaction stalls.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.websocket.no_activity_timeout INT 600
    :reloadable:
    :overridable:

    Specifies how long Traffic Server keeps connections open if a websocket stalls.

+   See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.

 .. ts:cv:: CONFIG proxy.config.websocket.active_timeout INT 3600
    :reloadable: